Google suspends Chinese shopping app Pinduoduo over malware – KION546

 Pinduoduo is one of China’s most popular e-commerce platforms, with approximately 900 million users.
 It made its name with a group buying business model, allowing people to save money by enlisting friends to buy the same item in bulk.

-Riding on the domestic success of Pinduoduo, PDD last year launched Temu, an online shopping platform in the United States.
+Riding on the domestic success of Pinduoduo, its US-listed parent company PDD last year launched Temu, an online shopping platform in the United States.

 Temu, which runs an online superstore for virtually everything — from home goods to apparel to electronics — has quickly become the most downloaded app in the US for both iOS and Android.